Pallet wood sofa for outdoor living!

 2 / A drill bit and cordless drill were used to create two holes.

 3 / 2 types of twine were doubled up, then sewn onto the pillow.

 4 / This pillow case was made with a piece of found canvas with rivits at a thrift store.
 I placed a regular bed pillow inside the canvas, then folded into the shape I desired.
 The loose, folded over areas were hand sewn to stay intact.

 Cute!
 The perfect woodsy touch!

-A mix of warm whites along with a painter’s cloth keep it light and bright for summer yet not too fussy.
+For sofa upholstery, a mix of warm whites along with a painter’s cloth keep it light and bright for summer yet not fussy at all.

 My first intention had been to create an old gate look for the back, but the random boards were a rather quirky twist I was taken to mid stream… so I left them.

-Ah… my little visitor means the photo shoot was taking too long.
+Ah… my little cat visitor Teddy means the photo shoot was taking too long.